Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 **3. Large Class:**
 Classes such as Phase1CodeGenerator.java in phase1CodeGeneration are too large and might be doing too much, violating the Single Responsibility Principle (SRP)

+**4. Switch Statements**
+In many parts of the code, i.e. the LexicalAnalyzer.java there exists long switch operators with many cases.

+**5. God Class:**
+A God Class (or Blob Class) is a class that takes on too many responsibilities, violating the Single Responsibility Principle (SRP).
+It is characterized by doing too much and knowing too much, often becoming a central point of control in the application.
+The Phase2CodeFileManipulator class is an example of a God Class.

+**6. Duplicate Code:**
+The method findMethodCallerBlock in Phase2CodeFileManipulator invokes the long chain of methods 'pairVector.elementAt(tokenPalace).getValue0().equals' too many times, resulting in duplicate code.

 ## Question 5